apigee/apijam/Module-3/Labs/Lab 1/README.md

 You have now applied your Shared flow to all Proxies within the ***Test*** Enviroment.

-5) To ensure that the Flow Hook is in effect and your shared flow is being applied to your proxies you can make calls to the "Hipster Product API' just like before:
+5) To ensure that the Flow Hook is in effect and your shared flow is being applied to your proxies, you can make calls to the 'Hipster Product API' just like before:

 Make an API Call to your Hispter Product API using below CURL and Look at the trace:
 ```